alberttrann/plantdiseaseserver/README.md

 # AI-Powered Multimodal Plant Health Assistant - Backend

 This backend server powers a sophisticated, AI-driven chatbot designed to assist users in diagnosing plant health issues.
 It supports multimodal interactions (text, voice, image), leverages multiple Large Language Models (local Gemma and cloud-based Gemini), and incorporates features like session management, RAG, conversation summarization, and real-time speech processing.
+Given that the setup can fit on a 6gb vram setup, this chatbot can be easily hosted by a farmer on a laptop under 8gb of VRAM, which can be accessed by the farmer's phone for mobile use through exposing the local backend server and front-end client with tunnelling tools like pinggy or ngrok

 ## Table of Contents